nrwl/nx/docs/blog/2024-11-19-ci-affected-graph.md

 As monorepos grow in size and complexity, it can be difficult to understand the relationships between different parts of your codebase.
 That's why Nx has the [graph visualization](/features/explore-graph) that helps you see the different connections between projects and tasks in your workspace.
 But that runs locally, and sometimes you need to see that same graph from your CI's perspective.
-Now you can do that with the CI affected graph in Nx Cloud.
+Now you can do that with the affected project graph in Nx Cloud.

 ## More insight into CI tasks

-The CLI graph visualization can give you some information about what projects or tasks are affected by your changes.
-But CI may run different tasks than you do locally, or compare to different branches for affected calculations.
+The CLI project graph visualization can give you some information about what projects or tasks are affected by your changes.
+But
+CI may run different tasks than you do locally, or compare to different branches for affected calculations.
 So you often feel like you're passing your work off to a black box with no insight into why a project is marked as affected on CI.